 AI-Powered Resume and Profile Optimization

-In 2026, your first "interviewer" isn't a person—it’s an algorithm.
-Most major firms use an Applicant Tracking System (ATS) to weed out candidates before a recruiter even blinks.
-If you want to survive the "bot filter," you need AI resume optimization.
+In 2026, your first "interviewer" is an algorithm.
+Most major firms use an Applicant Tracking System (ATS) to filter candidates before a recruiter reviews the application.
+To pass the automated screening, you need AI resume optimization.

 Platforms like SuperKnowva can help you scan job descriptions to find the exact keywords recruiters are hunting for.
 But don't stop at your resume.
 Your LinkedIn profile needs to be a magnet for recruiter search filters.
 Is your "Skills" section updated?
 Does your headline actually say what you do, or is it just "Student at [University]"?